 The customer, in future contract years, takes delivery of the product without further payment.
 The portion of advance payments that represents significant financing component will be recognised as interest revenue.
+Consideration payable to a customer is accounted for as a reduction of the transaction price and, therefore, of revenue unless the payment to the customer is in exchange for a distinct good or service that the customer transfers to the Group.
+Examples include barging costs incurred, demurrage and freight costs.
+These do not represent a distinct service transferred and is therefore recognised as a direct deduction from revenue.

-Consideration payable to a customer is accounted for as a reduction of the transaction price and, therefore, of revenue unless the payment to the customer is in exchange for a distinct good or service that the customer transfers to the Group, Examples include barging costs incurred, demurrage and freight costs.
-These do not c) Contract modification and contract combination
+c) Contract modification and contract combination